 The table displays a list of contracts filtered by party.
 Therefore, the contracts listed at any given time are those that the selected party can view and take action on.
 You can manually add parties by clicking the Add Party button.

 You can view a specific contract's data by selecting it from the center column.
 Additionally, you can exercise choices on behalf of your currently selected party.
 DAML contracts can be created in two ways: either by clicking the Add Contract button and creating a new contract from a template or by exercising a choice on an existing contract.
 New contracts are temporarily marked with a green dot to indicate that they have been recently created.

 When creating a contract from a template, be advised of the following type structure:

-- Primitives - For Int, Decimal, Text, Timestamp, Scenario, and ContractId simply enter the value in the empty field.
+Primitives - For Int, Decimal, Text, Timestamp, Scenario, and ContractId simply enter the value in the empty field.
 Date lets you select the date you want from a calendar.
 Party and Bool inputs contain dropdowns where you select the desired value.

 - Lists - Enter each value of the list separately and press enter.
 An empty list is created by default if you don't enter any values.
 If you wish to delete a single value, press on the x that appears above it.

 - Optionals - Optional primitives are inline whereas optional records and variants are on newlines.
 To input an optional value, click on the view button and fill in the fields.
 The information is saved even when you collapse the window.
 If you don't want to enter anything, leave the fields blank.